 \subsection{Interaction Properties}

-This subsection discusses measurements that are related to the nature of the interaction itself, and are meant to evaluate how successful and efficient an interaction is. \textbf{Conflicts Count} is one of the most common approaches to estimate the success of an interaction.
+This subsection discusses measurements that are related to the nature of the interaction itself, and are meant to evaluate how successful and efficient an interaction is.
+These metrics are objective, and external to the robot and the human. \textit{Conflicts Count} is one of the most common approaches to estimate the success of an interaction.
 This measurement is quantified in several ways: by counting desirable outcomes vs. undesirable outcomes, by counting accidents, or by counting interactions that ended without the robot reaching its goal.
-In this category we also consider experiments that counted how many times the robot was required to replan \citep{muller2008socially} and how many targets it was able to reach in total \citep{guzzi2013human}.
-What consists of a desirable outcome varies between researchers.
-For example, whether the goal of an algorithm is conflict \textbf{Prevention vs. Resolution} will determine whether a situation where the robot slowed down and changed its heading direction is a successful interaction.
-For prevention, reaching such a conflict is a failure; for resolution it is just the beginning of the interaction.
-This measure is also affected by the \textbf{Number of Agents}, the \textbf{Experiment Yype}, and the evaluated \textbf{Agent Type}.
+In this category, we also consider experiments that counted how many times the robot was required to replan \citep{muller2008socially} and how many targets it was able to reach in total \citep{guzzi2013human}.
+This measure is affected by the \textbf{Number of Agents}, the \textbf{Experiment Type}, and the evaluated \textbf{Agent Type}.

-\textbf{Speed} is another very common metric used to evaluate an interaction.
+\textit{Speed} is another very common metric used to evaluate an interaction.
 In general, faster velocities imply that the robot was able to navigate confidently without slowing down.
-Many researchers used this metric as a complementary one for conflicts count, to account for cases such as a robot that can reach its goal quickly, but will collide walls most of the times.
-As a reference point, the robot's speed is usually compared to the average speed of pedestrians ($1.3 \pm 0.2$ m/s), but this value depends on whether they walk alone or in a group, as group size affects speed more than density level \citep{moussaid2010walking}. \citet{gerin2008characteristics} measured similar results for natural walking around dynamic obstacles ($1.44 \pm 0.17$ m/s).
+Many researchers used this metric to complement conflict count, to account for cases where a robot may reach its goal quickly but frequently collides with walls.
+As a reference point, the robot's speed is usually compared to the average pedestrian speed ($1.3 \pm 0.2$ m/s), but this value depends on whether they walk alone or in a group, as group size affects speed more than density level \citep{moussaid2010walking}. \citet{gerin2008characteristics} measured similar results for natural walking around dynamic obstacles ($1.44 \pm 0.17$ m/s).
 Accordingly, this measurement is greatly affected by the \textbf{Robot's Role} in the interaction, the \textbf{Number of Agents}, the \textbf{Experiment Type}, and the \textbf{Agent Type}.